 This is the age, by when a child can take up part-time work also.
 Doing part-time work makes them understand that it takes efforts to earn.
 To teach them the value of money, try these following techniques:

 Now that your child has hit her teens, introducing the concept of budgeting is apt.
-Since she has been taught about saving, spending, and charity, budgeting can help her make a list of her expenses and ways to meet them by regulating the unnecessary spending.
+Since she has been taught about saving, spending, and charity, budgeting can help her make a list of her expenses and ways to meet them by regulating unnecessary spending.
 It also depends on your teen’s income.

-- Allowing Children to Make Spending Mistakes
+- Allow Your Child to Make Spending Mistakes

-There could be a clash between you and your child on the matters related to money.
+There could be a clash between you and your child on matters related to money.
 She might have spent on things you did not want her to and she might get angry.
 But, all this is a learning curve.
 It is better than she will learn from her mistakes at a time where she is supported by you rather than later.
 This is the time to guide your teen and revise the financial values that you’ve taught her over the years.

 - Earning Perks And Rewards